K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Calling RPG via The PHP Toolkit Over PDO ODBC When PHP Runs On Linux / Windows

 It is possible to call RPG from another server over ODBC.
 This uses your PDO connection referenced above.
+Below is the code from my application running in Zend Framework.

 [IBM i PHP Toolkit](https://github.com/zendtech/IbmiToolkit){:target="_blank" rel="noopener"}